TruDan/arduino-esp32/docs/source/tutorials/dfu.rst

 .. note::
-    DFU is currently supported by the ESP32-S2.
+    DFU is only supported by the ESP32-S2.